-Chronic late arrivals will be considered a disciplinary violation and may result in meetings with the Dean or Director of Student Affairs.
+Chronic late arrivals will be considered a disciplinary violation and may result in meetings with the Dean or Director of Student Affairs, and could result in further action including marked absences and grade reduction.

-HOMEWORK AND ABSENCES
+6. HOMEWORK AND ABSENCES

 If students are home sick, we do not want them to worry about completing homework assignments.
-Depending upon the student's grade, homework may be provided to the parent for those students who may feel well enough to get a jump-start on missed assignments.
-For the students in PreK-grade 5, teachers provide their policy for the completion of missed homework assignments, quizzes, and tests in the course syllabus.
+Depending upon the student's grade, homework may be provided for those students who may feel well enough to get a jump-start on missed assignments.